FStarLang/FStar/doc/book/intro.rst

 While functional programming is at the heart of the language, F* is about more than just pure functions.
 In fact, F* is a Turing complete language.
-That this is even worth mentioning may come as a surprise to readers coming from general-purpose programming languages like C# or Scala, but not all dependently typed languages are Turing complete, since nontermination can break soundness.
+That this is even worth mentioning may come as a surprise to readers with a background in general-purpose programming languages like C# or Scala, but not all dependently typed languages are Turing complete, since nontermination can break soundness.
 However, F* supports general recursive functions and non-termination in a safe manner, without compromsing soundness.

 Beyond nontermination, F* supports a system of user-defined computational effects which can be used to model a variety of